JetBrains/Qodana/topics/shl-docker-configuration.md

 </table>

 <!-- This is inconsistent here  -->
-<p>These hostnames enable interaction of %product% components and access to essential services.
+<p>These hostnames enable interaction of %product% components and provide access to essential services.
-services.
-The IP can be of your server or a load balancer, depending on your deployment architecture. </p>
+The IP address can be of your server or a load balancer, depending on your deployment architecture. </p>

 In production environments, you should use a domain that aligns with your naming conventions like `qodana.mycompany.com`, `files.qodana.mycompany.com` and others.